 Over the years, the processes have changed for freezing eggs and embryos.
 Now the preferred method is vitrification.
 Vitrifi-what-tion?
 A very, very, VERY fast way of freezing.
 Consider it like flash-freezing a bag of peas.
 Fast, effective, and preserves quality.
 Vitrification now allows for a thaw survival rate of greater than 95%!
 Amazing, considering in the past using the slow-freeze method, a lot of eggs and embryos were lost during the thaw.

 Studies have indicated that frozen embryo transfers yield a higher success rate than fresh transfers, boasting up to a two-thirds increase in successful pregnancies.
 Why?
 Theories have to do with fertility medications stripping the lining of the uterus from it’s cushiony-goodness (endometrial lining), creating a suboptimal home for the embryo.
-Fresh transfers don’t offer a lot of time to optimize the uterus, and the women are still recovering from their recent egg harvest (their bodies may be stressed, bloated, or in pain still).
-Meanwhile conditions can be timed (allowing the lining to rejuvinate, the woman to heal) with frozen-then-thawed transfers.
-There is far more control in the hands of the doctors and women.
+Fresh transfers don’t offer a lot of time to optimize the uterus, and the patients are still recovering from their recent egg harvest (their bodies may be stressed, bloated, or in pain still).
+Meanwhile conditions can be timed (allowing the lining to rejuvenate, the patient to heal) with frozen-then-thawed transfers.

 Endometriosis and infertility